 So, you are interested in investing in the stock market, but where do you start?

 This list of 10 Stock Market Investing Tips will give you a structured path to begin your journey and what to avoid from the outset.

-There are essentially 2 ways to gain the knowledge you need to understand investing in the stock market, you can teach yourself or you can attend a training course.
+There are essentially two ways to gain the knowledge you need to understand investing in the stock market; you can teach yourself or attend a training course.

 A Formal Certification in Market Technical Analysis